rmit-s3486444-zak-hamidi/spotifyccApp/README.md

 https://spotifyccapp.com/

-Summary: An application that allows a user to find out what song they are currently listening to on Spotify and able to find out the most popular songs/artists in a particular area or during a particular decade.
+Summary: An application is able to find out certain information about a singer that they have searched up such as their recent albums, their music genre and how many followers they have.
+The application will also allow a user to find out what song they are currently listening to on Spotify.